 Make your way to this park after visiting the statues of Ryo-san and Reiko from the manga series "Kochira Katsushika-ku Kameari Koen-mae Hashutsujo" ("KochiKame"), located at the North Exit of Kameari Station.
-Here you will find the small "Double peace sign Ryo-san" statue and the almost life signd "Ryo-san taking a rest" return citting on a hone?

-life-sized "Ryo-san taking a rest" statue sitting on a bench.
+Here you will find the small "Double peace sign Ryo-san" statue and the almost life-sized "Ryo-san taking a rest" statue sitting on a bench.

-The ramp leading to the

-restroom has a gentle slope, making it easy for wheelchair users to access.
-As the park has been prepared to serve as Katsushika's disaster management hub in the event of a disaster, there is an accessible restroom that anyone can use.

 ¥ 🗸 × Free

-© 0SAMU AKIMOTO, ATELIER BEEDAMA/SHUEISHA
+© OSAMU AKIMOTO, ATELIER BEEDAMA/SHUEISHA

 Kameari Katori-jinja Shrine

+About

 Regarded as the local guardian Shinto deity for Kameari, the deity enshrined here is revered as a god of "good luck and protection against misfortune" and "healthy (i.e., strong) legs and lower back."
 There is a cafe on the grounds that can be used to take a rest when visiting the shrine.